Last updated on August 11th, 2017 at 03:25 pm

 Doc McStuffins at the Children’s Museum of Indianapolis

-Prior to our arrival we were unaware of the fact that a Doc McStuffins exhibit had just opened.
+Prior to our arrival, we were unaware of the fact that a Doc McStuffins exhibit had just opened.
 When we pulled up and saw the banner announcing it, my little dude lost his mind!
-That exhibit was one of our favorites with interactive areas for little ones to play doctor and learn about the ins and outs of the medical profession, all while feeling like play, was a big win for us!
+That exhibit was one of our favorites with interactive areas for little ones to play doctor and learn the ins and outs of the medical profession, all while feeling like play, was a big win for us!

 My older dude loved the Hot Wheels exhibit!
 There was so much to see and much of it was interactive.
 Sadly, at the time of this post, the exhibit has already moved on.